Accommodating Students & Applicants with Disabilities

 Appeals Process for Decision made by Disability Services

-Applicants or students who are dissatisfied with the determination made by SDS concerning accommodations and/or removal of barriers may appeal the decision.
+Applicants or students who are dissatisfied with the determination made by Student Disability Services concerning accommodations and/or removal of barriers may appeal the decision.
 The Vice President for Human Resources serves as the ADA/504 Coordinator and reviews all appeals.
 Applicants must contact the ADA/504 Coordinator to initiate the appeal.
 Students must submit an appeal in writing using the Disability and Accommodation Appeal Form.
 The ADA/504 Coordinator will review the appeal form and interview the applicant or student to discuss the applicant or student’s appeal.
 The decision of the ADA/504 Coordinator will be final.

 Contact Information

-MBKU Student Disability Services Assistant Coordinator
+MBKU Student Disability Coordinator

-Melissa Brown, MA| Registrar
+Melissa Brown, MA| Associate Vice President for Student Disability Services and Registrar

 studentaffairs@ketchum.edu | mbrown@ketchum.edu | 714.449.7462